-Just like any other space of your home, there is no simple go-to formula for designing a kitchen.
+Just like any other space of your home, there is no simple go-to formula for kitchen design.
 It should be as personal and as customised as possible.
 Never thought of it this way?
 Most of us don’t!
 And that is why we’ve curated a list of kitchen colours and design styles to inspire you to redecorate your cooking space, just the way you like it.

 Whether you’re a passionate cook or an avid foodie, a combination of the Colour of the Year, classic blue and white will take you straight to hungry-land.
 This Greek-style kitchen is a great way to add some exotic energy to your home.
 Wooden equipment, bronze cutlery and house-plants enhance the breezy-vibe of this kitchen.
 Our favourite addition is definitely the brown paper roll, perfect for noting down recipes, reminders or diet details!